Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Powers.md

 *Remove Compulsion:* If you use this power to attempt to cleanse the subject's aura of a baleful or controlling effect, the duration is instantaneous.
 This power can remove the compulsion of a curse or a *geas/quest* effect.
 It can also negate any charm and compulsion powers of 6th level or lower, such as *crisis of breath* or *death urge.* When *aura alteration* is manifested for this purpose, the subject gains another saving throw to remove the compulsion afflicting it against the original save DC, but with a +2 bonus.

+### Augment
-**Augment:** You can augment this power in one or both of the following ways.
+You can augment this power in one or both of the following ways.

 1\.
 For every additional power point you spend, the duration of the disguise aura increases by 10 minutes.